Scandinavian Defense

+White almost always replies by taking the pawn with 2.exd5, after which there are two main branches, the more "positional" 2...Qxd5 and the more "tactical" 2...Nf6.
+After 2...Qxd5 3.Nc3 Black must spend another tempo moving the queen; the main options are 3...Qa5, 3...Qd6, and 3...Qd8.
+In the Encyclopedia of Chess Openings, all lines of the Scandinavian are covered by the single code B01.

 History

 Origin

-The Scandinavian Defense is one of the oldest recorded openings, first recorded as a fictional game between Francesc de Castellví and Narcís Vinyoles in Valencia around 1475 in what may be the first recorded game of modern chess.
-It was also listed in the 1497 Lucena's book "Repetition of Love and the Art of Playing Chess with 150 Games".
+The Scandinavian Defense is arguably the oldest recorded opening, being depicted in a fictional game played in Valencia between Francesc de Castellví and Narcís Vinyoles in the Catalan poem Scachs d'amor, written around 1475.
+This may well be the earliest documented game of chess with the modern queen and bishop moves.
+It was also listed in the 1497 Lucena's book Repetition of Love and the Art of Playing Chess with 150 Games.

 19th and early 20th centuries

 Analysis by Scandinavian masters in the late 19th century showed it is for Black; Ludvig Collijn played the opening with success.
 Although the Scandinavian Defense has never enjoyed widespread popularity among top-flight players, Joseph Henry Blackburne and Jacques Mieses often played it, and greatly developed its theory in the late 19th and early 20th centuries.
 It was an occasional choice in this era for top players including Siegbert Tarrasch, Rudolph Spielmann, and Savielly Tartakower.
 Alexander Alekhine used it to draw against World Champion Emanuel Lasker at St. Petersburg 1914, and future World Champion José Raúl Capablanca won twice with it at New York 1915.